Mathnerd314/stroscot/docs/Commentary/State.rst

 * It is not clear what the token represents: a thread? a core? a state?
 The semantics of an infinite program like ``x = write "x" >> x`` is tricky to specify - it is not really a function at all.
 * An I/O operation is an abstract function which makes it quite difficult to inspect IO values or implement simulations of I/O such as `PureIO <https://hackage.haskell.org/package/pure-io-0.2.1/docs/PureIO.html>`__.

+The one advantage it has (per SPJ) is speed - the world token is 0-bytes so has no calling convention overhead.

 Logic programming
 =================